Nomination Process

 2. Complete Northeastern’s application and submit it online by the university deadline.
 The essay you write for your Northeastern application will be the same one considered for your Torch candidacy.

-What if I have questions or need help with the nomination process?
+How can I get help with the nomination process?

 We’re here to help at any point in the application process.
 If you are a nominator with questions, please contact Jennifer Schoen, Director of Opportunity Scholarship and Outreach Programs, at 617.373.7705 or torch@northeastern.edu.